-Strawberry side effect – allergic reactions to strawberries
+Strawberry Allergy: allergic reactions to strawberries

 Allergic reactions to strawberries can take various forms from easy ones to very serious.

-As many of you know strawberries are very useful and contain a big amount of antioxidant, anticancer, anti-neurodegenerative, and anti-inflammatory properties, making them very useful as a natural alternative to western medicine
+As many of you know strawberries are very useful and contain a big amount of antioxidant, anticancer, anti-neurodegenerative, and anti-inflammatory properties, making them very useful as a natural alternative to western medicine.

 But do these aroma therapy berries have any side effects, any risks?